AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 thus allowing further analysis of the infeasibility issue.

-## More details on the "initial-reservoir-levels" parameter
+## Details on the "initial-reservoir-levels" parameter
 [//]: # (TODO: update this paragraph)
 _**This section is under construction**_